-Minnesota's new Territorial Legislature authorizes building of a capitol building.
+Minnesota's new Territorial Legislature authorizes building of a capitol.

 First state capitol building was completed.

-First state capitol building was destroyed by fire in 1881.
+First capitol was destroyed by fire in 1881.

 Bill proposing new statehouse was passed by Minnesota Legislature.

-Cass Gilbert's design for capitol building was selected in a competition with 40 other entrants.
+Cass Gilbert's design for a capitol building was selected in a competition with 40 other entrants.

 Jan.
 2, 1905

-The new capitol building opened to the public; 34th legislative session was convened the following day.
+The new capitol opened to the public; 34th legislative session was convened the following day.

 June 14, 1905

-The Rathskeller Cafe in Capitol's basement, featuring fanciful murals and German mottos, was painted over due to anti-German sentiment sweeping state and country.
+The Rathskeller Café in the basement, featuring fanciful murals and German mottos, was painted over due to anti-German sentiment sweeping state and country.
 The mottos were uncovered in 1930, only to painted over again in 1937.

-The "Quadriga" statue atop was regilded 42 years after it is installed.
+The "Quadriga" statue atop was regilded 42 years after it was installed.
 It was regilded and repaired once again in a massive project undertaken in 1994.

-The Rathskeller cafe is once again restored to its original glory.
+The Rathskeller Café was once again restored to its original glory.

 The capitol underwent a $310 million comprehensive repair and restoration project to repair exterior marble, replace the roof, install new electrical and mechanical systems, and make the building ADA accessible.
 The capitol now offers more public space, and the building’s historic furniture, artwork and interior decorations have been restored to their 1905 appearance.